GIScience/gis-training-resource-center/_sources/content/Module_3/en_qgis_georeferencing.md

 4. A new window will open.
 This is the __georeferencer__.
 To add an image to georeference, click on ![](/fig/3.36_add_raster_georef.png) `Open Raster`.
 5. Select the image of the map you want to georeference.
 You can load image files, as well as PDFClick `Open`.
 6. The image will appear in the middle of the georeferencer window.
 Click on ![](/fig/3.36_georef_transformation_settings.png) `Transformation settings...`.
 7. A new window will open.
 Here you can set the transformation type and the target CRS.
 Below, you can set the name and save location of the file.
-Make sure that the `Load in project when done` is checked.
+Make sure that the `Load in the project when done` is checked.

 ```{note} Setting the appropriate Coordinate Reference System
 :class: tip